 |groups_with_edit||root, cumulus||Sets the Linux groups with root edit privileges.|

-net provides an environment variable for setting where the
+net provides an environment variable to set where the